xaviert52/WAGMI/README.md

 2. **Staking**:
    - Stake $WAGMI tokens to earn rewards and gain voting power.
    - Flexible and locked staking options with varying rewards.
+   - Funds collected from transaction fees and staking penalties are sent back to the rewardPool.

 3. **Treasury**:
-   - Manages funds collected from transaction fees and staking penalties.
+   - Receives, allocates and manages the ecosystem's funds.
-   - Funds are allocated to ecosystem growth, partnerships, and community rewards.
+   - Funds are allocated to ecosystem growth (launchpad), partnerships, and community rewards.

 ---